-We are here to give your community all the rich benefits of a Community Garden experience, while we do the work necessary to maintain it.
+We are here to give your community all the rich benefits of a community garden experience, while doing the work necessary to maintain it.

-We know you're busy and that's why we offer to do as much as it takes to make your program a success, so your community members participate as much as they can, without it feeling like any kind of obligation.
+We know that you're busy and that's why we offer to do as much as it takes to make your program a success.
+We strive to encourage your community members to participate as much as they can without it feeling like any kind of obligation.

 Outsourcing garden program management also ensures long-term program sustainability.
 Read more about the need for program management in this Wall Street Journal article, "Vegetable Gardens Help Grow Morale."

 My name is Christine Berthold.
 Fresh Start began its journey when my children were small, and I was looking for ways to teach them about where real food comes from.